kantorovich/kantorovich-site/content/event/KI-seminar-Chapel/index.md

   Consequently, it is often considered to be more robust, to some extent, against these artifacts compared to its standard balanced counterpart.
-In this presentation, I will review several divergences for relaxing the marginals, ranging from \emph{vertical} divergences like the Kullback-Leibler or the L2-norm, which allow for the removal of some mass, to \emph{horizontal} ones, enabling a more robust formulation by redistributing the mass between the source and target distributions.
+In this presentation, I will review several divergences for relaxing the marginals, ranging from _vertical_ divergences like the Kullback-Leibler or the L2-norm, which allow for the removal of some mass, to _horizontal_ ones, enabling a more robust formulation by redistributing the mass between the source and target distributions.
 Additionally, I will discuss efficient algorithms that do not necessitate additional regularization on the OT plan.